The Mechanistic Emergence of Symbol Grounding in Language Models: Method

-\boldstart{Caption-grounded dialogue.} The Visual Dialog dataset~\citep{das2017visual} pairs MSCOCO images~\citep{lin2014microsoft} with sequential question-answering based multi-turn dialogues that exchange information about each image.
-Our setup uses MSCOCO captions as the environmental tokens (\env) and the dialogue turns form the linguistic tokens (\lan).
-In this pseudo cross-modal setting, textual descriptions of visual scenes ground natural conversational interaction.
-Compared to CHILDES, this setup introduces richer semantics and longer utterances, while still using text-based inputs for both token types, thereby offering a stepping stone toward grounding in fully visual contexts.
+\boldstart{Image-grounded dialogue.} To move beyond the minimal textual proxies, we create an image-grounded dialogue setup using the Visual Dialog dataset~\citep{das2017visual}, which pairs MSCOCO images~\citep{lin2014microsoft} with sequential multi-turn question-answering dialogues that exchange information about each image.
+Here, a frozen vision transformer ~\citep[ViT; ][]{dosovitskiy2020image} converts an RGB image into patch embeddings, with each embedding treated as an \env token, analogously to the visual tokens in modern VLMs.\footnote{ ~Note that these ``visual tokens'' are continuously valued and do not correspond to discrete symbol-like tokens.
+They, as a whole, can be considered tensor representations of an image. } We use DINOv2~\citep{oquab2024dinov2} as our ViT tokenizer---because it is trained exclusively on vision data without auxiliary text supervision~\citep[unlike CLIP;][]{radford2021learning}, it ensures that environmental tokens encode strictly visual information.
+The dialogues correspond to linguistic tokens (\lan), forming realistic multimodal interactions where conversational utterances are grounded directly in visual input.

-\boldstart{Image-grounded dialogue.} To move beyond textual proxies, we consider an image-grounded dialogue setup, using the same dataset as the caption-grounded dialogue setting.
-Here, a frozen vision transformer ~\citep[ViT; ][]{dosovitskiy2020image} directly tokenizes each RGB image into patch embeddings, with each embedding treated as an \env token, analogously to the visual tokens in modern VLMs.
-We use DINOv2~\citep{oquab2024dinov2} as our ViT tokenizer, as it is trained purely on vision data without auxiliary text supervision~\citep[in contrast to models like CLIP;][]{radford2021learning}, thereby ensuring that environmental tokens capture only visual information.
-The linguistic tokens (\lan) remain unchanged from the caption-grounded dialogue setting, resulting in a realistic multimodal interaction where conversational utterances are grounded directly in visual input.
+We also introduce an intermediate setup: caption-grounded visual dialogue, which uses MSCOCO image captions as the grounding context.
+This configuration bridges the gap between the synthetic child-directed speech environment and the realistic image-grounded dialogue settings.
+Further details can be found in Appendix~\ref{sec:Caption-grounded}.